-As a result of changing culture, elderly people are being considered to be a burden and often seen as a hindrance in the way of one's independence.
-This sentiment is taking a negative turn and many have openly voiced against supporting their parents when they enter old age.
+As a result of changing culture, elderly people are being considered to be a burden and a hindrance in the way of one's independence.
+This sentiment is becoming prominent and many have openly voiced against supporting their parents when they enter old age.

-Although nursing homes, private and public, are common in the western world, this is not the norm in India - creating a very specific situation.
-Although this is not the case across the board, many day-to-day needs likeshelter, food, love and care of elderly members are not being provided.
+Although nursing homes, private and public, are common in the western world, this is not the norm in India - creating a unique problem.
+Even though this is not the case across the board, many day-to-day needs likeshelter, food, love and care of elderly members are not being provided.

-The goverment does not have the infrastructure available to address the large population of elderly members, who require support on a regular bsis.
-Privately run senior care homes are far too expensive to be affordable by common people.
-Thus, there is a need to build and run charitable facilities for orphaned, mentally or physically disabled, elderly and any disenfranchised members of our community.
-We do all this without any costs to the individuals, which is why we're asking for your support.
+Moreover, the goverment does not have the infrastructure available to address the large population of elderly members, who require support on a regular bsis.
+Privately run senior care homes are far too expensive for the common people.
+Thus, there is an immediate need to build and run charitable facilities for orphaned, mentally, or physically disabled elderly and any disenfranchised members of our community.
+We do all this without any costs to the help seekers, which is why we're asking for your support.